-Ph 79 abc.
-Senior Thesis, Theoretical.
+Ph 78 abc.
+Senior Thesis.
 9 units; first, second, third terms.
-Prerequisite: To register for this course, the student must obtain approval of the chair of the Physics Undergraduate Committee (Ed Stone).
+Prerequisites: To register for this course, the student must obtain approval of the chair of the Physics Undergraduate Committee (Ken Libbrecht).
 Open only to senior physics majors.
-This research must be supervised by a faculty member, your thesis adviser.
+This research must be supervised by a faculty member, the student's thesis adviser.
 Two 15-minute presentations to the Physics Undergraduate Committee are required, one at the end of the first term and the second at the midterm week of the third term.
 The written thesis must be completed and distributed to the committee one week before the second presentation.
 Not offered on a pass/fail basis.
-See Note below.

 Note: Students wishing assistance in finding an adviser and/or a topic for a senior thesis are invited to consult with the chair of the Physics Undergraduate Committee, or any other member of this committee.
-A grade will not be assigned in Ph 78 or Ph 79 until the end of the third term.
+A grade will not be assigned in Ph 78 until the end of the third term.
 P grades will be given the first two terms, and then changed at the end of the course to the appropriate letter grade.

 Ph 101.
 Order-of-Magnitude Physics.
 9 units (3-0-6); third term.
 Emphasis will be on using basic physics to understand complicated systems.
 Examples will be selected from properties of materials, geophysics, weather, planetary science, astrophysics, cosmology, biomechanics, etc. Offered in alternate years.
-Instructor: Phinney.
+Not offered 2019-20.